Avira Password Manager Review 2023: How Good Is It?

 Pricing

-Pro subscriptions to Avira Password Manager can be booked either monthly or yearly, whereby you'll save a bit if opting for the latter.
+Pro subscriptions can be booked either monthly or yearly.
+As usual, you'll pay less per month with an annual subscription than you would a monthly one.
 There's also a smartphone-only subscription.

-The Pro version grants complete access to the program's security features.
-If you can make do without this, the free version of the program might be enough, since it doesn't impose any limits on data sets or throttle desktop/mobile app synchronization.
+Those who purchase a Pro subscription get access to all of the program's security features.
+If you don't need these, the free version might be enough, since it doesn't impose any data set limits or throttle desktop/mobile app syncing.

-As of the time of writing, Avira Password Manager does not offer any business subscriptions.
+As of the time of writing, Avira Password Manager doesn't offer any business subscriptions.

 An overview of current prices can be found below: